pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 The suggestion is to add a ``NoRowIndex`` class.
 Internally, it would act a bit like a ``RangeIndex``, but some methods would be stricter.
-This would be one step towards enabling users who don't want to think about indices to not have to.
+This would be one step towards enabling users who do not want to think about indices to not need to.

 ## Motivation